mVeerasingam/digital-rain-project/docs/pages/project_design.md

 A key reference for my prototype was this YouTube tutorial:: [Digital Rain in Python](https://www.youtube.com/watch?v=eq-DoIjW4yI).
 I followed along with the tutorial in Python, using it as a guide to adapt the logic for the C++ implementation.

-# Design Approach:
+# Object-Oriented Approach:

-We have convered Object-Oriented Porgramming (OOP) extensivley throughout this course in ATU.
-However this is the first time we have used OOP in an algorithmic development setting.

-However, this challenge of blending OOP to algorithms, is somethin I have person experience with during my internship at Analog Devices, where I worked with an Algorithms Development Group on C/C++ battery management systems.
-From my internship, I was collaberating on designing a battery "state of charge" algorithm in OOP fashion, through that I learnt the importance of
-- Abstracting features like initualizing the algorithm state or when you want to update the algorithm.
-- Encapsulating the core algorithm logic so that we can inherit from other classes that would feed into the algorithm.

-With all this in mind...

 The design approach I took for this project revolves around a "MatrixColumn" class, which represents individual cascading streams of characters of either "1" or "0".
 Each column behaves independently, following structured behaviors such as initialization, updating, and rendering to the terminal.
-The implementation ensures:

 - Encapsulation: Each column maintains its own state, controlling the appearance and behavior of falling characters.